GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/ray/dataprocessing/README.md

 textPayload =~ "ray_worker_node_id.+Image.+not found$"
 severity=ERROR
 ```

-With the log entries found, you can create log-based metrics.

 The following is a definition for a metric such as `No_Image_found_Product`.
 Notics both the GKE node and Ray worker node id are added as labels.